Joo (singer): 2011–2014: Heartmade and musical acting

 On January 3, 2011, Joo released her much-awaited comeback video, titled "Bad Guy", which featured 2PM's Chansung on her official YouTube channel.
 The single was part of her album titled Heartmade.
 Her comeback stage featured the same song on the January 7 broadcast of Music Bank.

 On May 12, 2011, Joo released another teaser video with a new song titled "Ice Cream" featuring Super Junior's leader, Leeteuk.
 The music video was released on May 16, 2011.

 On May 23, 2011, JYP Entertainment officially announced that JYP artists would come together for two "JYP NATION in Japan 2011" concerts in Japan in August 2011.
 The star-studded line-up included Park Jin-young, Lim Jeong-hee, Wonder Girls, Joo, 2AM, 2PM, Miss A, and San E. The two concerts took place on August 17 and 18 at the Saitama Super Arena.

 On October 10, 2011, JYP Entertainment revealed that Joo had been selected as a leading actress in a musical called Youthful March, scheduled to perform from November 12, 2011, to January 29, 2012.
 This marked her debut as a musical actress.
 As it was her first time in a musical, she said: "I'm excited to take my first step into the world of musicals.
 It's only the beginning, and as it is a leading role, I'll be rehearsing harder than anyone else to create an amazing show.
 I'll do my best to show a different image from singer Joo as musical actress Joo, so please give me your support.".

 On October 31, 2012, JYP Entertainment announced that Joo had been selected to take on the role of Brenda in the new musical of Catch Me If You Can scheduled to have its first performance on December 14, 2012, and final on February 9, 2013.
-Other prominent stars such as Girls' Generation's Sunny, CSJH The Grace's Dana and Oh Sang-eun have taken turns to take on the role previously.
+Other prominent stars such as Girls' Generation's Sunny, The Grace's Dana and Oh Sang-eun have taken turns to take on the role previously.

 On March 5, 2014, it was announced that Joo was selected to join Beast's Yoseob in the musical remake of Full House, which ran from April 11, 2014, to June 8, 2014.
-She joined the cast of Full House, which included VIXX's Leo, A Pink's Jung Eun-ji, Kim San-ho, Seo Ha-joon, and Kwak Sun-young.
+She joined the cast of Full House, which included VIXX's Leo, Apink's Jung Eun-ji, Kim San-ho, Seo Ha-joon, and Kwak Sun-young.

 Through an interview, she shared her thoughts and experiences on living as a musical actress, which is a career quite different than the one in her past.
 She said: "I've been enjoying performing for the musical Full House.
 I've been watching other musicals and taking lessons on my days off."
 She also revealed her hopes of wanting people who come to watch Full House to see her as Han Ji-eun, not as singer Joo or actress Jung Min-joo.